karsevar/Sprint-Challenge-React-Wars/README.md

 - [ ] What does it mean to _think_ in react?

+ Thinking in react means to think in terms of reusably components so that you want be repeating yourself within the same project as well as future projects.

 - [ ] Describe state.

 - [ ] Describe props.